eyeofchaos/eocjsNewsticker/README.md

 # eocNewsticker: A jQuery newsticker plugin

 eocNewsticker is a fully responsive newsticker.
-It fits size and contents to any device and window size.
+It adjusts size and content to any device and window size.
 It can be configured to read it's contents from the invoking HTML-document or from an AJAX-source (JSON or JSONP).
-If the latter is chosen, the newsticker is updated in a given interval on-the-fly.
+If AJAX is chosen, the newsticker is updated in a given interval on-the-fly.

 ## Requirements